andygodish/techstack/Ground Rules.md

 # AI Security Guidelines for Documentation Generation

+Provide a separate markdown file for easy copy and paste into a research directory.

 ## CRITICAL: Data Sanitization Rules
 **These rules MUST be followed when generating any documentation, summaries, or reports.**